amitashnanda/Colon_Mask_RCNN/README.md

 To replicate the study's outcomes and apply the methodology to additional datasets, this guide offers comprehensive instructions.
 For those interested in a deeper dive into the code's foundation, the Matterport repository at https://github.com/matterport/Mask_RCNN provides extensive resources and foundational elements pertinent to this work.

 ## Requirements
-Python 3.4, TensorFlow 1.3, Keras 2.0.8 and other common packages listed in `requirements.txt`
+Python 3.4, TensorFlow 1.3, Keras 2.0.8 and other common packages listed in `requirements.txt`.

 ## Installation
 1. Clone this repository